Professional Development for Mediators, Lawyers and HR Professionals

 WHAT THE WORKSHOP COVERS

 Conducting a workplace mediation is a fine art, blending the dispute resolution model with high level listening skills and the ability to manage a range of personalities and behaviours.
-The workplace mediation involves staff members articulating their expectations of each other in order to re-build a functioning workplace relationship and reduce the incidence of stress and heightened emotion.

 In this workshop, we look in detail how to run a workplace mediation from the time of referral from the employer to the final agreement.
 We also look at the underlying factors that mediators work with in this area: organisational structure and methods of communication, human psychology and behaviour and how conversation can be directed to a constructive purpose.